moxious/halin/README.md

 This is a short overview of how Halin is put together, with hopes that it's useful for those hacking on it or wanting to extend it.

+The entirety of the application is broken into two trees:
+- API, where all of the Neo4j, network, and datastructure parts reside, independent from Halin's React-based UI, and
+- Components, where all react-based content lives.

+### Core API Parts

+#### HalinContext

 The HalinContext class is a global and gets attached to the window object.
 It always has an array of ClusterMember instances.
 Halin treats single-node databases as a cluster with only one member.
+The HalinContext also has a ClusterManager object it can create, which handles cluster- wide operations, such as mapping queries across a cluster (user management).

+#### Feature Probes

-Both the HalinContext object and the ClusterNodes that it has have the concept of feature probes; when Halin starts up it gathers basic information about which sorts of features are supported by the database, which version, enterprise vs. community, and so on.
+Both the HalinContext object and the ClusterMembers that it has have the concept of feature probes; when Halin starts up it gathers basic information about which sorts of features are supported by the database, which version, enterprise vs. community, and so on.
 In this way, the UI can be adapted to a different layout depending on what the DB exposes and its version.

+#### Query Library

+Halin exposes a "Query Library" which centralizes all of the queries Halin runs, and the display columns used in the UI corresponding to the data that comes back from the server.

+#### DataFeeds

+A Datafeed is a polling data stream that requires a query, a set of display columns, and a rate.
+The datafeed can notify the caller when new data is available, and can handle a variety of error scenarios.
+Most visual components in Halin are backed by a Datafeed object.

+#### Driver Management

+Neo4j driver management is done centrally.
+Components are discouraged from creating drivers or even using them.
+By using the ClusterMember object to run queries, we get to centrally manage all of that and also track performance and errors.
+Additionally, Halin uses "session pooling" on top of the standard Neo4j driver.
+This was introduced because session creation/destruction requires extra roundtrips in the bolt protocol, and session reuse is desirable for improving latency to/from Neo4j.

+#### Error Reporting

+Sentry is used throughout for error detection and reporting, and telemetry.

+### React Parts

+#### Higher-Order Components

-Higher order components are provided which allow other components to express their requirements.
+Higher order components (HOCs) are provided which allow other components to express their requirements.
 For example, in order to display metrics, those metrics have to be enabled server side.
 In order to administer users, you have to be using enterprise, and so on.

 Each of the components then expresses requirements by wrapping themselves in a higher order component, or none, if they work anywhere.

-Neo4j driver management is done centrally.
-Components are discouraged from creating drivers or even using them.
-By using the ClusterMember object to run queries, we get to centrally manage all of that and also track performance and errors.

-Sentry is used throughout for error detection and reporting.
+This allows the HOC to check the various feature probes in the API and selectively display components.

+#### Key React Components

 Most of the actual display components are quite straightforward; the most complex bits of Halin are in dealing with how different the product surface for Neo4j is depending on the version and available features that are exposed.

+The key react components to have a look at are CypherDataTable, CypherTimeseries, and ClusterTimeseries.